k-niss/bowtie/README.md

 ## Scientific paper

-This R package was published in connection with the article titlted XXX in journal of YYY (2019), doi:.
+This R package is not published yet.

 ## License